-• column 1: code name
+- column 1: code name

-• column 2: code description (comment)
+- column 2: code description (comment)

-• column 3: code group 1
+- column 3: code group 1

-• column 4: code group 2
+- column 4: code group 2

-• all subsequent columns: further code groups
+- all subsequent columns: further code groups

-mported as pendent codes Code Comment Code Group 1 Code Group 2 Header Header of the online rev Review Reviews for Minecraft benefit benefits benefit: building things ding something is mentioned benefits benefit: collaboration statements about the no sitive effects of collaboration like developing team skills benefits benefit: creative Imported as category code elements of the game developing creativity in children benefits ntioned that the game is educational, or specific outcomes were mentioned like learning how to build a circuit, math problemsthere is only one statement (34:3), where the respondents says it is less educational than you may think. benefits benefit: educational 5. oblem solving•spatial skills•learning how to setting up a benefits benefit: skill development efix are imported som distr recognized, but most par take appropriate precaut bcodes le.
-Overall, very few respondents have reflected in the code "dangerous / cial and emotional danger is rents only mentioned is as something to be aware of and to ions, not condemming the game.
-The same applies to Downside downside griefers who destroy thin gs that were built. downside: dangerous / distractive As indicated in the code name, a 2 respondents feel that the game is distrative, even dangerous for kids, making children's mind go numb.
+mported as Indep pendent codes Code Comment Code Group 1 Code Group 2 Header Header of the online review Review Reviews for Minecraft benefit benefits benefit: building things lding something is mentioned benefits benefit: collaboration statements about the no sitive effects of collaboration like developing team skills benefits benefit: creative Imported as category code elements of the game developing creativity in children benefits benefit: educational ntioned that the game is educational, or specific outcomes ning how to build a circuit, math problemsthere is only one the respondents says it is less educational than you may think benefits benefit: skill development stra roblem solving•spatial skills•learning how to setting up a esponsibility•developing tactics and sefix are imported benefits · All s as su son disturecognized, but most pa bcodes e.
+Overall, very few respondents have reflected in the code "dangerous / cial and emotional danger is rents only mentioned is as something to be aware of and to tions, not condemming the game.
+The same applies to Downside downside Downside downside: dangerous / distractive As indicated in the code name, a 2 respondents feel that the game is distrative, even dangerous for kids, making children's mind go numb.